New Americans in New York City:

 Open only to Columbia and Barnard students

-Activist and author Sayu Bhojwani will visit Columbia to speak about immigration in New York City and the work of New American Leaders.
-This will be an intimate and meaningful conversation with students.
+Activist and author Sayu Bhojwani visited Columbia and spoke about immigration in New York City and the work of New American Leaders.
+This was an intimate and meaningful conversation with students.

 About the Speaker